Home Articles Technology Tensile structures: reshaping architecture with their transformative design potential

 Year: 2015

 The Olympic Tennis Centre features a tensile roof made from a PVC-coated polyester membrane that provides shade for spectators and players.
-The roof also incorporates some more sustainable features which include a rainwater harvesting system and solar protection and cooling system.
+The roof also incorporates some more sustainable features, such as a rainwater harvesting system and solar protection and cooling system.

 The Sheikh Zayed Bridge, Abu Dhabi, UAE